7thonda/Hostel-Business-Analytics/README.md

 ### Exploratory Data Analysis
 - What is the overall Revenue and profit generation trend?.
     - Monthly, Quarterly and Yearly.
-- The overall top paying clients and the rooms they occupy.
 - What is the overall Expenses trend?.
   - Monthly, Quarterly and Yearly.
 - What are the peak period for Revenue and profit generation?.